Request Your Mail-In Ballot!

 - Read the instructions that come with your ballot carefully.

 - Mail the ballot and forms back right away after you finish.
-Your ballot will not count if it is received after Election Day.

 Why are we requesting ballots instead of voter registration?